KhronosGroup/SPIRV-Tools/syntax.md

      OpEnqueueKernel.
    * Similarly for the names in section 3.25 Memory Semantics.
    * Similarly for the names in section 3.27 Scope.
+* Some enumerants cannot be used by name, because they only name values returned by an instruction:
+   * Enumerants from 3.12 Image Channel Order name possible values returned by the `OpImageQueryOrder` instruction.
+   * Enumerants from 3.13 Image Channel Data Type name possible values returned by the `OpImageQueryFormat` instruction.